Blokyk/ebpf-tunnel/README.md

 ## What ?

+A "transparent" or "invisible" proxy is one that acts with the user needing to configure it.
+It generally doesn't affect requests significantly but instead just forwards them silently.

 This repository includes an eBPF program that redirects all outgoing TCP requests to a local server listening on a specific port (by default, 18000).
 That server is then able to connect to a proxy by itself, and